 Until the 2000s, there were two places your parents or grandparents would go for a holiday, either a wine tour in South Australia or an RV trip around Tasmania, in true ‘grey nomad’ style.

 Fast forward and travel to Tasmania is booming.
-What was once a state that only came alive in summer, with the finish of the iconic Sydney to Hobart Yacht Race, now boasts a year-round calendar of broad-ranging events, attracting everyone from hipsters, backpackers, foodies and anyone else who feels left out at dinner parties because they haven’t been to MONA.
+What was once a state that only came alive in summer, with the finish of the iconic Sydney to Hobart Yacht Race, now boasts a year-round calendar of broad-ranging events, attracting hipsters, backpackers, foodies and anyone else who feels left out at dinner parties because they haven’t been to MONA.

 This is the term locals use to explain the explosion of interest in the island state.
 The owner and founder of the Museum of Old and New Art (MONA), David Walsh, a long-haired arts patron from the working-class northern suburbs of Hobart, is often referred to as Tasmania’s unofficial leader.

 MONA is responsible for the summer festival MONA FOMA, curated by Violent Femmes guitarist Brian Ritchie.
 Using his industry contacts, a state that once struggled to lure any big-name acts can now boast the likes of The Flaming Lips, Gotye, Phillip Glass and Nick Cave among past line-ups.
 Subscribe to the site so, you don’t miss tickets.

 While Tasmanians once hibernated during the bitterly cold, long winters, Dark MOFO (another offering from David Walsh) has lured them out of their homes alongside thousands of interstate and international visitors celebrating the Southern Hemisphere’s winter solstice with events spanning musical acts, art installations, food, and artisan beers and spirits.
 The festival wraps up with a nude swim, where shrinkage is guaranteed as the temperature struggles to get into double figures in the early morning.